-Here are three of the best PhoneGap alternatives:
+Here are six of the best PhoneGap alternatives:

 The framework is written using Dart, a well-known object-oriented programming language.
 Google has chosen this language to enhance developers’ productivity, object orientation, quick allocation, and better performance.

-Google is constantly updating the framework to allow developers to create native-like apps for Android and iOS efficiently.
+Google is constantly updating the framework to allow developers to create native-like apps for Android and iOS using Flutter efficiently.

 Key Features of Flutter